-- 1. First offense: - A. Three (3) days out of school suspension.
-If student chooses to enroll in a smoking cessation program coordinated by the principal/designee, out of school suspension will be reduced to two (2) days. - B. The student forfeits their privilege to any leadership positions for one calendar year (365 days).
+- 1. First offense:

+- A. Three (3) days out of school suspension.
+If student chooses to enroll in a smoking cessation program coordinated by the principal/designee, out of school suspension will be reduced to two (2) days.

+- B. The student forfeits his/her privilege to any leadership positions for one calendar year (365 days).

 - 2. Second offense:

 - A. Five (5) days out of school suspension.

-- B. The student forfeits their privilege to any leadership positions for the remainder of their school career.
+- B. The student forfeits his/her privilege to any leadership positions for the remainder of his/her school career.

 - 3. Third offense:

 - A. Ten (10) days out of school suspension.